smartscenes/sstk/ssc/README.md

 1. './export-part-meshes' - Export part meshes as OBJ/MTL

+   1. Export part meshes (each leaf part is a separate OBJ/MTL with json file specifying the hierarchy) to output directory and aligned
+      ./export-part-meshes --output_dir out/meshes --input 3dw.25524f6bfa80e05b713decb1a0563b12 --use_ids --filter_empty --auto_align --collapse_nested --world_front 0,0,1 --use_search_controller

 1. './export-mesh' - Export mesh

 1. './create-pts-bvh' - Create BVH given a directory of object point clouds

+1. './sample-points' - Samples points from a mesh (sampled points are output as a PLY file)

+See `scripts` directory for examples of how to batch run these scripts.

 Known Issues: